photostructure/tz-lookup/README.md

 The following updates have been made to this fork:

-- The time zone database uses [2025b](https://github.com/evansiroky/timezone-boundary-builder/releases/tag/2025b).
+- The time zone database uses [timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder/).
 Expect a bunch of changes if you're upgrading from the original `tz-lookup`, including new zone names and shapes.

 - TypeScript types are now included.

 - The test suite now validates the result from this library with the more accurate library, [`geo-tz`](https://github.com/evansiroky/node-geo-tz/), and provides benchmark timing results.

-- GitHub Actions now runs the test suite.
+- GitHub Actions now runs the test suite

+- Releases are now performed via OIDC, which provides [build provenance](https://docs.github.com/en/actions/security-guides/using-artifact-attestations-to-establish-provenance-for-builds).
+Scroll to the "Provenance" section at the bottom of https://www.npmjs.com/package/@photostructure/tz-lookup to validate.

 ## Caution!
 This package trades speed and size for accuracy.